BBC radiophonic workshop techniques

 By the end of this course you should be able to...

-Describe the basic principles of music concrete composition relating these to historical context.
+• understand the principles of musique concrète composition, relating these to historical context

 What level is the course and do I need any particular skills?